DhruvGohel46/Secretc-coders-Odoo-x-Adani-University-Hackathon-26-/README.md

 This project follows **industry-level backend architecture**, clean folder structure, and scalable design.
 It is suitable for real-world production use with future extensibility.

+## 👨‍💻 Team

+Built with ❤️ for Odoo × Adani University Hackathon Focused on real-world industrial maintenance problems

 ---